 How to see the Beehive star cluster.
 Keep an eye out for Regulus, and the Gemini stars Castor and Pollux, for they’re your guide stars to the Beehive star cluster.
 The Beehive star cluster is halfway between the Regulus and the Castor-and-Pollux pair.

-Around the end of February, look in the east after dark.
+At the end of February or in early March, look in the east after dark.
 You will probably see Regulus, the brightest star in the constellation Leo, rather close to the eastern horizon.
 Then the bright stars Castor and Pollux in constellation Gemini will catch your eye higher up in the eastern sky.
-Halfway between the Regulus and Castor/Pollux is the Beehive star cluster – also known as NGC2632, M44 or Praesepe (manger in Latin).

-You’d think that an object with so many names would be bright.
+You’d think that an object with so many names – NGC2632, M44 Praesepe, Beehive – would be bright.
 But the Beehive star cluster isn’t bright.
 Only in dark country skies can you see this faint fuzzy object with the unaided eye.
-However, binoculars magically transform this smudge of light into a glittery swarm of stars..
+However, binoculars magically transform this smudge of light into a glittery swarm of stars.